DLN.

 A developer today should be able to work on 8 to 10 apps at the same time rather than 1 or 2.
 That means being able to hold more context in their head.
 It’s very hard to know exactly what happens on 10 different apps when you didn’t work on them directly.
 You need to put systems in place to be sure you track everything that happens as input and output of the apps.
 It’s just software engineering:

-• Clean documentation: create systems that auto update the docs on every code change so you know exactly what the API’s are doing
+• Clean documentation: create systems that auto-update the docs on every code change so you know exactly what the APIs are doing.

-Every change is an information
+Every change is information

 Agent Orchestration